ingkebil/development/validation/cg.md

 alias beta-cg="${CONDA_BIN}/cg --config ${HOME}/servers/config/beta/cg.yaml"
 ```

 As you can see, this actually points to the production binary for cg, but has a seperate configuration file for other tool binaries and databases.
-This is due to the fact that the cg installation is currently broken and we need to use the production code of cg already installed.
+This is due to the fact we want to mimick the actual production setting as much as possible.
+Therefore, we need to use the production code of cg already installed.
 The config file `${HOME}/servers/config/beta/cg.yaml` list all other tools and databases needed to initiate different processes required by cg commands.
-Update a copy of this config file for your particurlar test.
+These should point to test and not production databases.
+Update a copy of this config file for your particurlar test if you need to modify this.

-## 2. Starting MIP using Cg
+## 2. MIP
 This is a step-wise instruction on how to set-up and validate starting a MIP run.

+#### Check prerequisites
 NOTE: This guide will assume that you have installed all other tools in the cg config e.g. MIP, Trailblazer and housekeeper into the beta bin.
 Guides to install MIP and Trailblazer are available under validations on Clinical-Genomics/development.

 NOTE: To enable use of trailblazer with cg add the mip [config.py] file from the trailblazer repo to your conda environment here: